Mayo Clinic recognized for expertise in life support

 Becky Herber: Nathan looks like a normal, healthy six year old.
 He is physically able to do things any normal six year old would be able to do.
 I know there's a miracle in our midst and I can't not be in awe of it.

-When on ECMO life support, you are monitored at all times, every day, by several different teams and machines.
-You are hooked up to monitors that measure heart rate and rhythm, blood pressure, oxygen levels, temperature, and many other values.
-The ECMO machine monitors blood flow and oxygen levels in the blood.
+When on ECMO life support, you're monitored at all times, every day, by several different teams and machines.
+You are hooked up to monitors that measure heart rate and rhythm, blood pressure, oxygen levels, temperature, and other values.

-The machine is closely monitored by an ECMO specialist or perfusionist.
-Your blood will be drawn and monitored multiple times a day.
-And you may undergo daily X-rays to assess your condition and monitor the placement of tubes.
+The ECMO machine is closely monitored by an ECMO specialist.
+Blood is typically drawn and monitored multiple times a day.
+And daily X-rays may be needed to assess the patient's condition and monitor the placement of tubes.

 Our program